 In 1968, Woods moved to France and formed the European Rhythm Machine quartet, with George Gruntz on keyboards, Henri Texier on bass, and Daniel Humair on drums.
 His talent as a composer blossomed during this period, when he wrote music for Danish and Belgian radio and composed a ballet for French television.
 After disbanding the quartet in 1972, Woods returned to the United States, settled in Delaware Water Gap, Pennsylvania, and formed a jazz group with Mike Melillo, Steve Gilmore, and Bill Goodwin.
 With this ensemble, he staked his claim to being the finest alto saxophonist in mainstream jazz, a reputation confirmed by his performances on Images (1975, with Michel Legrand), Live from the Showboat (1976), and Billy Joel's 1977 hit recording, "Just the Way You Are," all of which received Grammy Awards.

-In 1975, he received an NEA Music grant that he used to compose the work "The Sun Suite," one of more than 200 songs Woods has composed.
-He has recorded several albums with new arrangements of famous composers -- such as Antonio Carlos Jobim, Tadd Dameron, Quincy Jones, and Henry Mancini -- and in 2006 released a well-received album of standards, American Songbook.
-He remains active internationally as a bandleader, composer-arranger, and soloist.
+In 1975, he received an NEA Music grant that he used to compose the work "The Sun Suite," one of more than 200 songs Woods composed.
+He recorded several albums with new arrangements of famous composers—such as Antonio Carlos Jobim, Tadd Dameron, Quincy Jones, and Henry Mancini—and in 2006 released a well-received album of standards, American Songbook.

 Rights of Swing, Candid, 1960